-Let’s look at how the Bank of England base rate affects you and your money.
+Let’s look at the Bank Of England: the largest interest rate hike in years and how it affects you and your money.

 What Is Inflation?